 IPTC presets can be created or edited on the camera and embedded in new photographs as described below.

-- You can also load IPTC presets created on a computer. - To create IPTC presets and save them to memory cards for later import, use IPTC Preset Manager (22 780).
+- You can also load IPTC presets created on a computer.

 Creating, Renaming, Editing, and Copying Presets

 Highlight [Edit/save] and press ⊕ to display the [Select preset to edit or save] list of existing presets.